Using Lastmodified Date

 </IfModule>

-If you plan to use the a custom name, you can update SearchBlox to use your custom name.
+If you want to use a custom last modified header name, you can update SearchBlox to use it.

 You can set the SearchBlox Last Modified header name to your custom name by editing the file <SEARCHBLOX_INSTALLATION_PATH>/webapps/ROOT/WEB-INF/searchblox.yml :